vinodmk/gettingcleaningdata/CodeBook.md

 1. Assign proper labels to each of the activity
 2. Add the Activity column to our dataset

-### Step 5: From the data set in step 4, creates a second, independent tidy data set
-1. with the average of each variable for each activity and each subject.
+### Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-2. uses simple aggregate function
+1. Done with aggregate function
-3. write out the results
+3. write out the tidyData.txt